HackYourFuture-CPH/node.js/week1/lesson-plan.md

 Change the previous header function to add some inline styling in the head tag.

-Try and see if you can create a module with only the css.
+Try and see if you can create a module with only the css as a string.

 #### Adding a projects route